Naked man jumps on altar of St. Peter's to protest Ukraine war | Law-Order

 Naked man jumps on altar of St. Peter's to protest Ukraine war

-A man visiting St. Peter's Basilica on Friday stripped off his clothes and stood naked on the church's main altar in what appeared to be a protest against the war in Ukraine, a Vatican source said.

-A man visiting St. Peter's Basilica on Friday stripped off his clothes and stood naked on the church's main altar in what appeared to be a protest against the war in Ukraine, a Vatican source said.
+A man visiting St. Peter's Basilica on Thursday stripped off his clothes and stood naked on the church's main altar in what appeared to be a protest against the war in Ukraine, a Vatican source said.
 The man had an inscription painted on his back calling for the children of Ukraine to be saved.
-The source said the man also had self-inflicted cuts on his body from his fingernails.

-Vatican guards handed the man, who was not identified, over to Italian police, the source said.
-The episode occurred just before the basilica closed on Friday afternoon.
-Several Italian media websites ran photos of the incident taken by tourists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)